vintat/vintat.github.io/README.md

 These are particularly interesting projects that he has/had worked on:

 ### Consumer Watchdog: [CASE](https://www.case.org.sg/)
+> CASE organization is non-profit and budget conscious.
+To save initial investment, I recommended and deployed the above configurations on a Cloud environment (Amazon Web Service) with elastic pay-perusage services.

+> Hardening on User Access Control to comply with Least Privilege Security Principle As internal team members increases in size, there is a greater need to manage group membership and permissions across interdisciplinary teams more efficiently.
+I have proposed to strengthen user group level & review access management of both Price Kaki & Fuel Kaki CMS portals

+####Scope of Products
 > **[Fuel Kaki](https://fuelkaki.sg/home)** is fuel price comparison responsive website for motorist in Singapore.

 > **[Price Kaki](https://pricekaki.sg/)** mobile app to check the price of groceries and find out about available promotions.